hanfak/topics-to-learn/general-paradigms/architecture/layered-architecture.md

 - Can allow bad habits to creep in, leave the app in a bad state  and hard to maintain or add features
 - Need strong self discipline to avoid the following
   - but this discipline detrioates when deadlines occcur
+  - Good practices become optional and not at all
 - Promotes Database-Driven-Design
   - DB is the foundation of Layered Architecture
   - Any application aims is to model behaviour not state
     - behaviour changes state an drives business
-  - Domain logic should be foundation of app
+  - *Domain logic should be foundation of app*
   - The app should start with the domain logic first, once correct then build persistence and web around it
   - ORM frameworks has led to intermixing of domain and persistence
     - using persistence objects in domain services will lead to coupling, especially if used via ORM